 One Wells Fargo means that we show our customers we know them at every moment of the relationship by making it easy for them to do business, providing guidance to them, and ensuring they feel valued.

 When we communicate with customers, we should do it with C-A-R-E: Consistent.
 Approachable.
 Respectful.
 Empathetic.
 We should be consistent in our messages to customers across events, across lines of business, and across the company.
 We should be approachable and easy to understand.
 We should be respectful, polite, courteous, considerate, and empathetic.
 We should speak and write in language our customers can understand.

-Every time we serve a customer, we should ask ourselves, “If I were the customer in this situation, how would this experience feel for me?
-Did the transaction feel simple and easy?
-Did my problem get resolved quickly?
-Did the team members I contacted first accept responsibility for making sure I got what I needed?”
+Every time we serve a customer, we should ask ourselves, “If I were the customer in this situation, how would this experience feel for me?"
 That’s what we mean by One Wells Fargo — imagining ourselves as the customer.

 Customers want to do business with companies they connect with emotionally, that speak their language, that are sensitive to their culture, that value what they value, and that help them succeed financially.
 To make that emotional connection, we must put our customers at the center of everything we do.

 Customers expect us to be One Wells Fargo.
-None of us can know everything about the thousands of products and services across our businesses.
-Customers don’t expect that.
-What they do expect are systems that work smoothly across all our businesses.
-They expect finding the right team members, or the right answers to their questions.
+Customers expect systems that work smoothly across all our businesses.
+They expect to be able to find the right team member, or the right answer to their questions.

 Disciplined, responsible lending

 To be the best in our industry, we have to be the best in credit and risk management.
 This expertise provides the foundation for our reputation and industry leadership.
 Our time-tested discipline in lending has made it possible for us to grow and prosper through many economic cycles.

 Because of our discipline, we can be there for our creditworthy customers when they need us, in good times and bad.